alex-m-g/My_Portfolio/Quantitative Imaging Pipeline for Tumor Measurement and Response Prediction/README.md

    - Integrate Natural Language Processing (NLP) for extracting relevant clinical data from reports.
    - Explore federated learning to leverage distributed datasets while ensuring patient privacy.
    - Implement explainability methods (e.g., SHAP) to interpret the model's predictions.

-This project structure will not only demonstrate your proficiency in data pipelines, image analysis, and machine learning, but also touch on containerization and cloud-based deployment—key elements for the role you’re targeting.
-Would you like to explore specific components, such as tumor segmentation, or containerization first?